MStart/kgb/README.md

 * Android 4.3 or rooted device (with Android 4.3, UiAutomator is used to inject taps on the keyboard and switching keyboards)
 * network access

-With Android 4.2 and earlier, the first time tests are run on a given device, root access must be granted to the Evernote app.
+With Android 4.2 and earlier, the first time tests are run on a given device, root access must be granted to the application.

 # How to build the espressokeyboard library